Stationary solutions in the small-$c$ expansion of GR: Introduction

 \paragraph{}

 We show that the small-$c$ expansion of general relativity, which gives rise to LO, NLO, and NNLO Carroll gravity, captures the strong-gravity regime together with rotational corrections up to order $J^3$.
-In the weak-field regime, it also captures the mass quadrupole $Q$ and rotational corrections up to order $J^2$.
-Moreover it admits an extension to higher multipoles up to $\ell = 4$.
-Therefore, the full NLO and NNLO Carroll theories may be regarded as effective descriptions of slowly rotating black holes, neutron stars, and other weakly deformed compact objects in strong- and weak-gravity regimes.
-As a result, this framework allows one to extract the relevant gravitational effects by solving the field equations order by order.
-This is important since the equations at each order systematically determine contributions to the equations at the next order.
-One may also view the Carrollian expansion as a perturbative framework for strong- and weak-gravity backgrounds, incorporating corrections associated with rotation, mass, and higher multipole moments.
+In the weak-field regime, it also captures an independently parametrized quadrupolar deformation $Q$ and rotational corrections up to order $J^2$.
+Moreover, it admits an extension to higher multipoles up to $\ell = 4$.
+Accordingly, the full NLO and NNLO Carroll theories provide a finite-order framework for organizing exterior rotational and multipolar deformations motivated by compact-object geometries in the strong-gravity and weak-field regimes.
+As a result, this framework allows the rotational and multipolar structure of stationary geometries to be resolved directly from the field equations, order by order.
+The resulting hierarchy is recursive, with the solution at each order providing the data entering the equations at the next.
+One may also view the Carrollian expansion as a perturbative framework for strong-gravity and weak-field backgrounds, incorporating corrections associated with rotation, mass, and higher multipole moments.

 \paragraph{}

 In order to solve the field equations of the NLO and NNLO actions, we use the ADM decomposition of GR as a starting point \cite{Arnowitt:1962hi}.
 In this formulation, the full NLO/NNLO Carroll gravity is converted into a constrained stationary system suitable for explicit solution building.
 In the context of non-Lorentzian gravity, the first 3+1 formulation of nonrelativistic gravity was constructed in \cite{Elbistan:2022plu}, where it was also shown that the KS (Kol--Smolkin) decomposition of GR \cite{Kol:2007bc} is suitable for the large-$c$ expansion (see also the odd expansion in \cite{Ergen:2020yop,Elbistan:2025vyh}).
 In this paper, we first construct the known NLO Carroll gravity of \cite{Hansen:2021fxi} in ADM form.
 We then show that, in this formulation, the field equations take a relatively simple form enabling us to solve the NLO and NNLO equations more systematically.
 One of the crucial features of the ADM decomposition in the Carrollian context is that the Ricci scalar depends only on the spatial hypersurface, and the action resembles the coupling of various fields to three-dimensional Euclidean gravity.